 We want to celebrate their stories and help share them with you.
 In fact, the name Picker’s Pocket was inspired by one of these stories.
 It’s the tale of an age-old practice known to produce the best quality tea, where pickers selected the finest tips and carefully pocketed them.
 At the end of each day these tips were hand-pressed by the picker, and the brew – along with the day’s stories – was shared with the people they cared about most.

-Everything that goes into our teas & tisanes comes straight from nature - starting from the high-grade hand-picked black tea to the organically grown spices and New Zealand-grown fruit.
+Everything that goes into our teas & tisanes comes straight from nature - starting from the high-grade hand-picked black tea to the organically grown spices.
 We're proud that our teas not only taste great, but they also make an impact - and we hope you love that too!

 We are proud to say that on our boxes you will see the FSC (Forest Stewardship Council) logo.
 By choosing this product, you are supporting responsible management of the world's forests.
 The clear bags containing loose tea are NatureFlex -an award winning compostable material made from plant not plastic.